nlopez59/MortgageWorkspace/readme.md

 ## Summary
 Using the sample MortApp we covered the basic design, configurations, and tasks that are common across CICS/DB2 applications.
-These same tasks can be performed to port any CICS/DB2 application to a new zOS environment like a WaaS stock image.
+These same tasks can be performed to port any basic CICS/DB2 application to a new zOS environment.

-As illustrated below, additional DevOps processes and tools like Git, CI and CD can be intergated to support a full end-to-end DevOps workflow for early dev and test.
+As illustrated below, additional DevOps processes and tools can be integrated to support a full end-to-end DevOps workflow for early dev and test.
 <img src="images/waasdevops.png"  width="700">